 Cordoba has a whole now cast of characters.

-Ann-Sophie, a beautiful 28-year-old Belgian with icy blue eyes and frizzy dirty blonde hair.
+Ann-Sophie, a 28-year-old Belgian with icy blue eyes and frizzy, dirty blonde hair.
 She works for a company that studies tropical medicine.
 She travels multiple times each year to the Congo and surrounding countries to research contamination in blood transfusions.
 She’s working on her PhD.

 The 20-year-old with the cute dresses and matching lipstick grew up in France, but now lives in Germany.
 Somewhere along the way she spent time in Costa Rica.
 She speaks French, Spanish, English, and German, each as fluent as the last.
 She is as mature as the experiences she’s stuffed under her belt.